 Seeing Rias blink, she explained.
 “Well, you know that since Milicas showed the perfect magical control of clan Gremory he’s seen as being the heir now?”

-“Of course I know that, he only the control this past summer!”
+“Of course I know that, he only has the control this past summer!”
 Rias huffed.
 “I thought at the time it might make my parents think twice about this idea of marrying me off, but it just made them more determined.
 Ugh.
 I almost blamed Milicas for that, but I got over it quickly.”

 “Right!”
 Serafall said happily, wondering internally if Rias had gotten over that quickly on her own, or if the spells placed on her had…helped that process along.
 “But because of that, you can ask him as the clan heir to intercede with the current Lord and Lady in these moves against you.”